 Whole roast chicken is a Sunday dinner tradition in our house and an enduring classic recipe.
 Golden and crisp-skinned, the classic simplicity of a whole roast chicken is always welcome.
-If you have any, leftovers make great meals during the week.
+If you have any leftovers, it makes great meals during the week.
 Never done a whole chicken?
-Let me show you how.
-Follow my directions for how to roast a whole chicken.
+Let me show you how using a different method that produces great results.

-It was chef Tom Colicchio’s method of searing the chicken first on the stovetop that inspired me.
+It was chef Tom Colicchio’s method of searing the chicken first on the stovetop that inspired me to start using this method.
 It’s always how I start my bone-in chicken breasts and many meat dishes, so it made sense.

 Pre-heat your oven to 375 degrees.
 Heat a cast iron skillet over medium heat.
 While the pan is heating, drizzle all olive oil over the bird and season.
 Place chicken in the hot pan bottom side down and sear for a few minutes until you achieve a golden crust.
 Watch your heat level and turn the heat down if needed so as not to burn the chicken.

 When you get a golden crust on the bottom, turn the chicken breast side down and do the same.
-When the breast side is golden, stand the chicken on it’s sides and sear the sides.
+When the breast side is golden, stand the chicken on it’s sides (on the wings) and sear the sides.

-This is where tying the legs helps; the chicken is more stable when on its sides.
+Chef's tip: The searing process is where tying the legs helps; the chicken is more stable when on its sides.
 This may seem a little awkward, but work with it.
+You'll get the hang of it.
 I use silicone tipped tongs to make handling the chicken easier as the edges are soft and don’t tear the skin.

 Remove the chicken from the oven and allow it to rest for 10 minutes.
 While the chicken is roasting, make a side dish and salad to complete dinner.

-To carve, cut off the leg-thigh pieces using a heavy Chefs or French knife.
+To carve a whole chicken, first cut off the leg-thigh pieces using a heavy Chefs or French knife.
+Slice the skin on the side of the bird between the breast and thigh.
 Pull the leg piece back until the joint is exposed.
 I pull mine back until it pops, then it’s easy to see where to cut above the joint.

 Next cut off the wings, then cut down the center breast bone and free the chicken breasts by running the knife down along the rib cage.
 See the photos for help.